• Skip to primary navigation

 • The dip will firm up when it’s placed in the refrigerator.
 Just give it a good stir and/or thin out with 1 teaspoon of water or olive oil at a time until desired consistency is reached again.

 Did you make this recipe?
-Please share and tag @DanielaGerson!
+Please share and tag @danielagerson!
 I'd love to see how you're making roasted carrot waves in the kitchen!

 roasted beet and goat cheese dip with cucumbers, radishes, carrots and cauliflower.

-Hasselback Potato Gratin »
+Hasselback Potato Gratin: The Crispy Creamy Mash-Up »

 Reader Interactions